International Sporting event?

 - Investigating different climatic areas around the Botanic Garden

-The children visit different areas of the Botanic Garden (including the glasshouses) which represent the climates of different countries e.g. tropical for Brazil, desert for Namibia, Mediterranean for Cyprus and outside for temperate for Great Britain.
-This will be adapted to the topical event.
-In each area there are plants with information cards from which the children need to record one interesting fact.
+The children visit different areas of the Botanic Garden (including the glasshouses) which represent the climates of different countries e.g. tropical for Brazil, desert for Namibia, Warm temperate for Spain and outside for temperate for Great Britain.
+This will be adapted to the next international sporting event.
+In each area of the Botanic Garden there are plants with information cards from which the children need to record one interesting fact.
 The cards focus on how the plants are adapted to live in each habitat.
 The children also record the temperature using data loggers

 - A lively, interactive simulation activity examining some of the issues for countries and their people in hosting an international sporting event.

 The class is divided into citizen groups of an imaginary country who decide how hosting an international sports event would affect them and then debate the whether they would vote for or against the opportunity.
-This exercise always raises many practical and ethical issues about how people's livelihoods can be changed, which relates to real country situations
+This exercise always raises many practical and ethical issues about how people's livelihoods can be changed relating to to real country situations

 The day finishes with a plenary session to draw together what the children have learnt.